pyeventsourcing/esdbclient/README.md

 This method takes a required `group_name` argument, which is the name of a "group" of consumers of the subscription.

-This method also takes six optional arguments, `from_end`, `commit_position`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.
+This method also takes seven optional arguments, `from_end`, `commit_position`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `consumer_strategy`,
+and `timeout`.

 The optional `from_end` argument can be used to specify that the group of consumers of the subscription should only receive events that were recorded after the subscription was created.

-Alternatively, the optional `commit_position` argument can be used to specify a commit position from which the group of consumers of the subscription should receive events.
+Alternatively, the optional `commit_position` argument can be used to specify a commit position from which commit position the group of consumers of the subscription should receive events.
 Please note, the recorded event at the specified commit position might be included in the recorded events received by the group of consumers.

 If neither `from_end` or `commit_position` are specified, the group of consumers of the subscription will receive all recorded events.